Quadrupolar charge dynamics in the nonmagnetic FeSe$_{1-x}$S$_x$ superconductors: Materials and Methods

-A broad feature peaked at 450~cm$^{-1}$ is observed in the XY symmetry spectra for all studied FeSe$_{1-x}$S$_{x}$ ($x =$ 0, \ldots , 0.2) samples.
-Similar data were reported for pristine FeSe in the prior literatures, however, inconsistent interpretations were offered by different authors: in the Ref.~\cite{Massat_2016} the 450~cm$^{-1}$ feature was interpreted as nematic response of ill-defined quasiparticles in a bad metal, while in Ref.~\cite{Hackl_Arxiv2017} the feature was interpreted as two-magnon excitation whose intensity abruptly increase below $T_S$.
+~~~A broad feature peaked at 450~cm$^{-1}$ is observed in the XY symmetry spectra for all studied FeSe$_{1-x}$S$_{x}$ alloys ($x =$ 0, \ldots , 0.2).
+Similar data were reported for undoped FeSe in the prior literatures, however, inconsistent interpretations were offered by different authors: in the Ref.~\cite{Massat_2016} the 450~cm$^{-1}$ feature was interpreted as nematic response of ill-defined quasiparticles in a bad metal, while in Ref.~\cite{Hackl_Arxiv2017} the feature was interpreted as two-magnon excitation whose intensity abruptly increase below $T_S$.

-In Fig.2 (main text) and Fig.~\ref{FigS3} we compare temperature evolution of the $XY$ symmetry Raman response for pristine ($x=0$, $T_S$=88~K) and heavily sulfur doped ($x=0.2$, always tetragonal) crystals.
-The 450 cm$^{-1}$ feature appears for both samples at all measured temperatures, in both tetragonal and orthorhombic phases.
-More importantly, for each given temperature the feature lineshape is quite similar for both samples: the only distinction between the tetragonal and orthorhombic phases is the gap-like suppression in the broad continuum, which evolves as the nematic order parameter (see also Fig.~\ref{FigS5}).
-This implies that sharpening of the 450~cm$^{-1}$ feature upon cooling is just due to temperature effect only.
-Thus, this feature is not exclusive to the nematic phase.
-The data we present in Fig.~\ref{FigS3} supports neither the quasi-particle nematic response interpretation proposed in the Ref.~\cite{Massat_2016} nor the magnetic scattering interpretation proposed in the Ref.~\cite{Hackl_Arxiv2017}.
-The broad feature could arise from an interband transition analogously to similar feature present in the spectra for NaFeAs structure discussed in Ref.~\cite{Thorsmolle_PRB2016}.
+In Fig.\,2 (main text) and Fig.\,\ref{FigS3}, we directly compare temperature evolution of the $XY$ symmetry Raman response for undoped ($x=0$, $T_S$=88~K) and heavily sulfur doped ($x=0.2$, always tetragonal) crystals.

+The 450 cm$^{-1}$ feature common for both samples at all measured temperatures, in both tetragonal and orthorhombic phases.
+This implies that this feature is only weakly effected by the nematic transition and that it remains vibrant when the alloy is doped further away from the magnetic phase~\cite{Matsuura2017}.

+More importantly, as shown in Fig.~\ref{FigS3}, for each given temperature, the lineshape is quite similar for both samples: the only distinction between the tetragonal and orthorhombic phases is the gap-like suppression in the broad continuum, which evolves as the nematic order parameter.
+This implies that sharpening of the 450~cm$^{-1}$ feature upon cooling is only due to temperature.